nolar/kopf/docs/walkthrough/problem.rst

 It will be *designated* for a pod or pods with a specific selection criteria.

-Once used, and all those pods are gone and are not going to be restarted, the ephemeral volume claim will be deleted after the *grace period*.
+Once used, and all those pods are gone and are not going to be restarted, the ephemeral volume claim will be deleted after a *grace period*.

 For safety, there will be an *expiry period* for the cases when the claim was not used: e.g. if the pod could not start for some reasons,